boidushya/better-lyrics/README.md

 ### How do I change settings?

 Click on the Better Lyrics icon in the extensions toolbar to access the settings.
-The changes require a page refresh to take effect.
+The changes are applied immediately and don't require a page refresh.
+However, in some cases, for example, updating the extension, you might need to refresh the page to toggle settings/add or update CSS.

+### My CSS changes are not showing up.
+What do I do?

+If you've made changes to the CSS and they're not showing up, try refreshing the page, especially after updating the extension.
+Your CSS changes will be saved regardless.
+If that doesn't work, try disabling and re-enabling the extension.

 ### How do I turn on full-screen mode?